hassan-h/littelpay-tap-processor/README.md

 - Calculates fare using configurable rules from `application.yml`
 - Outputs trips to a CSV file
 - Robust error handling and input validation
-- Unit + Integration tests using JUnit 5 and Mockito
+- Unit + Integration tests using JUnit 5
 - Extensible, modular, and clean Spring Boot structure

 ---